 Take a breath!
 And remember the following options for getting content removed from Google’s cache:

 Before applying a no-index tag, decide what kind of content you are dealing with:

-- If the content only needs to be updated, make your changes in your CMS and then allow Google to re-index quickly by entering URL into Google Search Console.
+- If the content only needs to be updated, make your changes in your CMS and then allow Google to re-index quickly by entering the URL into Google Search Console.

 - If it’s duplicate content (for example, any blocks of content that appear more than once across the site) that should remain on your website, keep the content as is and then apply a no-index tag to the pages you do not want indexed.
 In addition, implement a rel=canonical link reference to the page you DO want indexed.

 At this point, you can wait for Google to re-crawl your website and the content should drop out of search results or be updated automatically.

 But, if the content issue is urgent and you would like it to be removed right away, proceed to Step 2.

 Google Search Console is a free tool offered to anyone that manages or owns a website.

 If you are not already a verified owner of the website, follow verification instructions provided by Google then: